This website uses cookies. Find out more in our Privacy Policy.

 Grant Opportunities

-Agnes Scott College offers several types of post-baccalaureate financial aid grants that are awarded on a competitive basis upon acceptance to our Post-Baccalaureate Pre-Medical Accelerated, Pre-Medical Flex, or Pre-Allied Health programs.
-Post-Baccalaureate grants do not need to be repaid and are allocated to recipients based on enrollment by semester starting summer 2024.
+Agnes Scott College offers several types of post-baccalaureate financial aid grants that are awarded on a competitive basis upon acceptance to our Post-Baccalaureate Pre-Medical Accelerated, Pre-Medical Bridge, or Pre-Allied Health programs.
+Post-Baccalaureate grants do not need to be repaid and are allocated to recipients based on enrollment by semester starting summer 2026.
 Grants are equally dispersed among all semesters and not awarded as a one time lump sum.

 To be considered: